AkankshaGunti/DynamicTimeComponent/README.md

 - It uses the useState hook to manage the state of the current time.
 - The updateTime function is responsible for updating the time and is called every second using setInterval.

+# Create react app
+- using npx create-react-app
+- update the index.js and create app.jsx file.

 # This component can be reused by anyone to include time in their projects